adam-maj/robotics/README.md

 They don't give much information, but we can pick up on a few important considerations:

 - They have high degree-of-freedom hands with dexterous manipulation capabilities.
-These will enable much more complex motor control in the future, though they are much more difficult to train than simple graspers.
+These will enable much more complex motor control in the future, though they are orders of magnitude more difficult to train than simple graspers.
 - They appear to use only cameras for vision, opting against LiDAR systems that are often used on quadrupeds (due to cost optimization for mass production).
-- They have AI compute on board, which can be used for running inference on vision-language-models.
+- They have AI compute on board, which can be used for running multi-modal LLM inference.
 We'll see that modern robotics software has adapted these models to be an essential part of their control systems.
-- Figure mentions their battery life.
+- Figure mentions their battery life, though they don't specify how long this will last.
 These robots may initially require frequent charging or need to be plugged in to operate, which is a hardware limitation that will improve over time.

 Most importantly, though these robots are expensive and have limited compute and battery life, their basic functionality should be sufficient to accomplish most physical labor.